Encompass Health (EHC)

 Encompass Health Net Debt Position

-12. Key Takeaways from Encompass Health’s Q3 Results
+12. Key Takeaways from Encompass Health’s Q4 Results

 13. Is Now The Time To Buy Encompass Health?

-When it comes to Encompass Health’s business quality, there are some positives, but it ultimately falls short.
+Encompass Health isn’t a bad business, but we have other favorites.
 Although its revenue growth was mediocre over the last five years, its growth over the next 12 months is expected to be higher.
-Plus, Encompass Health’s remarkable EPS growth over the last five years shows its profits are trickling down to shareholders.
+Plus, Encompass Health’s spectacular EPS growth over the last five years shows its profits are trickling down to shareholders.